Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Introduction

 A percolation model is associated with dispersion in porous media, where the physical phenomenon of percolation can occur.
 This phenomenon refers to the passage of a fluid from the surface to the center of a material.
 One of the simplest yet most intriguing percolation models is Bernoulli bond percolation, defined by Broadbent and Hammersley in the 1950s~\cite{BroadbentHammersley}.

 In Bernoulli bond percolation, a graph $G$ represents the underlying space.
-A random subgraph of $G$ is generated by randomly deleting edges of $G$ according to a percolation parameter $p \in [0,1]$.
-The remaining edges are considered to be open (a precise construction is given in Subsection~\ref{sec:BerPer}).
+A random subgraph of $G$ is generated by randomly deleting edges of $G$ according to a retention parameter $p \in [0,1]$.
+The remaining edges are considered open, so that $p$ modulates the density of open edges (a precise construction is given in Subsection~\ref{sec:BerPer}).
 Referring to the initial description of percolation phenomena, a liquid can advance through an open edge.

 Roughly speaking, the percolation event occurs when there is an open connected component of size comparable to the underlying graph $G$.
 We refer to an open connected component as a \emph{cluster}.
 When $G$ is an infinite graph, the percolation event corresponds to the existence of an infinite open cluster.
-In particular, we may look at the open cluster connected to origin $0$.
-We denote this cluster by $\mathcal{C}_0$ and corresponds to the subset of vertices connected to $0$ by open edges.
-In the terms described above, if a liquid advances through open edges, these are the vertices reachable from the origin.
+In particular, we may look at the open cluster connected to the origin $0$.
+We denote this cluster by $\mathcal{C}_0$, which corresponds to the subset of vertices connected to $0$ by open edges.
+In the terms described above, if a liquid advances through open edges, $\mathcal{C}_0$ is the set of the vertices reachable from the origin.

-Bernoulli percolation exhibits a phase transition between a subcritical phase and a supercritical phase, depending on the density of the porosity.
+Bernoulli percolation exhibits a phase transition between a subcritical phase and a supercritical phase, depending on the density of the open edges.
 In the subcritical phase, the density is low enough that the percolation event will not occur with probability one.
 However, as the density increases, there is a sudden shift, and the percolation event occurs with probability one.
+In particular, for an infinite graph $G$ and in the supercritical case, the cluster $\mathcal{C}_0$ has a positive probability of being infinite.

 Since the introduction of the model, some of the most important questions for the percolation research community have been closely related to conjectures about the system's behavior at the critical parameter, often originating from physics.
 For instance, questions about universality and conformal invariance at criticality were initially proposed in the physics literature.
-We discuss these questions and achievements in this area in Subsection~\ref{subsec:universalitycritical}.
+We discuss these questions and the achievements in this area in Subsection~\ref{subsec:universalitycritical}.

 This survey, however, takes a different direction.
 Its motivation is to explore and interpret percolation models in ways that relate to branching processes and population dynamics.